List: The Wealthiest African Countries in 2023 Ranked by GDP

 This nation with its stable living conditions, an established coffee and tea sector, and rapidly growing agricultural sector is the wealthiest in southeast and central Africa.

 Historically, its coastline has been home to a number of strategic ports for Asian and Arabian traders for centuries, becoming a trade hub for the region.
-The Kenyan economy is not built around the oil sector like so many other countries on this list, but still experiences diverse positive growth.
+The Kenyan economy is not built around the oil sector like so many other African countries on this list, but still experiences diverse positive growth.

 The Kenyan nation has emerged as one of the fastest growing economies in Sub-Saharan Africa, growing GDP by 5.7% in 2019.
 This as a result of positive investor confidence, a stable political climate and service sector, a good macroeconomic environment, and a clear business agenda.

 The industrial sector contributes almost 50% of the GDP.
 The agricultural sector contributes to 35% of the GDP with the main products being coffee, tea, and, maize.
-Fast growth was also experienced in the tourism, financial services and technology industries, while petroleum comprises a significant part of its foreign exchange.
+Fast growth was also experienced in the tourism, financial services and technology industries, while petroleum comprises a significant portion of its foreign exchange.

 PRIMARY EXPORTS FROM KENYA